Rote Flora: Social centre

 At the beginning the occupiers were very much focused on local struggles and as time went by, the Rote Flora has developed into a self-managed social centre connected to left-wing, anarchist activism, with links to similar projects in Amsterdam, Berlin and Copenhagen.
+Its structures of internal organisation and self-governance can be compared to a form of radical sovereign self-rule.
 The building provides a music venue, an infoshop, a social movement archive, a bar, a cafe, rehearsal rooms and a bicycle repair workshop.
 The Government of Hamburg offered to give the project a contract in the early 1990s but the offer was refused.
 Later, it decided to sell the building to a developer called Klausmartin Kretschmer for 370,000 DM, with the proviso that it would remain a social centre.
 When a well-known neo-Nazi was given a social housing apartment in a block behind the project in the 1990s, Rote Flora organised demonstrations against his tenancy.

 The collective said in 2001 "We are the 'UFO in the neighbourhood.'
 The black hole in public space.
 The City won't get rid of us because we are a part of what life is."
 Regarding the new owner, it said "We neither asked Kretschmer to buy the Flora almost nine years ago, nor are we in the slightest interested in his opinions about the political ideologies and the work of the Rote Flora".
 The contract Kretschmer had signed with the city expired in 2011, the Rote Flora started a campaign of resistance called "Flora remains incompatible" (German: 'Flora bleibt unverträglich') to campaign against possible eviction.
 The city offered him 1.1 million euros to buy back the building, but he requested 5 million euros.
 In December 2013, the city's decision to redevelop the Rote Flora site became the focus of large and sometimes violent demonstrations.
 Ultimately, in mid-January 2014, the borough of Altona announced a change in plans for the site that would ensure the building would not be demolished and could remain a cultural centre.
 Mayor Olaf Scholz agreed to pay Kretschmer 820,000 euros, whilst two security guards swore under oath that Kretschmer had wanted to pay them to burn the building down to get rid of it.
 Later in 2014, the Rota Flora celebrated 25 years of existence.